PPO Example Architecture

 if config.reward_model.enable:

-from verl.workers.fsdp_workers import RewardModelWorker
+from verl.workers.engine_workers import TrainingWorker

-role_worker_mapping[Role.RewardModel] = RewardModelWorker
+role_worker_mapping[Role.RewardModel] = TrainingWorker

 mapping[Role.RewardModel] = global_pool_id